IAmThatGuy2004/The-Weather-App-project/description.md

 - In the favourites tab, the list can be managed allowing the user to delete and add any locations to the list.
 - Display provides warning for severe weather such as thunderstorm and high heat
 - Display shows sunset/sunrise times
+- A user will be able to add friends, they can be found using usernames
+- Users can share their dashboard with their friends
+- Users can update their profile (includes profile picture, username, email and password)

 **Contraints:**
 - Stable network is required for real-time data updates.
 - The application should work smoothly across various devices and browsers